biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 ## Get started
 ParallelPyMetaMap is utilizing the number of cores available in your machine to create parallel instances of MetaMap server to run multiple rows at the same time.
 To do so, ParallelPyMetaMap is using the multiprocessing library.

-The aim of ParallelPyMetaMap is to be able to annotate biomedical publication with the UMLS.
+The aim of ParallelPyMetaMap is to be able to annotate biomedical publications with the UMLS.
 For that, we are using a modified version of PyMetamap.
-We offer a wider range of options available in MetaMap, and extra information is extrated to human readable format during the process.
+We offer a wider range of options available in MetaMap, and extra information is extracted to a human-readable format during the process.

 It was developed to be flexible and to automatically distribute the data to the number of cores you are providing to ParallelPyMetaMap.
 Like Cadmus, dynamic generation is important.
 You can update your jsons folder as your input grows without re-annotating previously annotated texts.
 In case something happened you can just re-run the same code and it will redistribute the missing documents to finish the annotations.